nasa-fornax/fornax-documentation/README.md

      * if it is a large amount of data, consider creating a zip or tar archive first
   * Home Directory
     * When you log into the science console, the active directory is your $HOME directory.
 This directory is unique to you: edits and uploads are not visible to other users.
+        * Raen thinks there are directories in $HOME that are shared (e.g., `efs` and `s3`), and perhaps just mirrored or symlinked into $HOME.
+It would be nice to get clarification.
+Specifically:
+            * Which directories are/aren't shared?
+            * Which directories does the user have write access to, and are there any restrictions/considerations for putting stuff there (other than disk size)?
+            * Which directories can/should the user look in to discover data they have access to? (e.g., `s3` has various archive data, `efs` has some data shared by users, anything else?)
   * Does my work persist between sessions?
     * Files in your home directory will persist between sessions.
     * pip installs will persist across kernel restarts, but not across logging out and back in.